EJWilcoxProjects/EJWilcoxProjects.github.io/DSR.md

 ![rocker combined](https://i.ibb.co/syrTJrt/Rocker-base-design-dupe-bar-2022-Jul-31-10-31-40-AM-000-Customized-View23189622749-png-alpha.png)

 As is visible, the middle has been reinforced and rounded.
-This came from post-testing realisations, a more convex shape provides the fingers an easy surface to roll off.
+This came from post-testing realisations, a more convex-like shape provides the fingers an easy surface to roll off.

 ![round 4 way](https://i.ibb.co/vJdGcMw/Rocker-base-design-dupe-2-2022-Jul-31-10-46-02-AM-000-Customized-View13011772815-png-alpha.png)